lbryio/lbry-android/README.md

 ## Installation
 The minimum supported Android version is 5.0 Lollipop.
 There are two ways to install:

 1. Via the Google Play Store.
-While in alpha, it will not show in the Play Store unless you sign up [here](https://lbry.io/android-alpha).
+Anyone can join the [open beta](https://play.google.com/apps/testing/io.lbry.browser) in order to install the app from the Play Store.
 1. Direct APK install available at [http://build.lbry.io/android/latest.apk](http://build.lbry.io/android/latest.apk).
 You will need to enable installation from third-party sources on your device in order to install from this source.

 ## Usage